The Ultimate Andaman & Nicobar Islands Guide

 ✔️ Laxmanpur Beach

 Stretching along the west coast of Neil Island, Laxmanpur is divided into two parts: The north stretch is called Laxmanpur Beach No 1, while the southern stretch is called Laxmanpur Beach No 2.
 A natural rock formation called “Howrah Bridge” in the southern stretch is a popular tourist attraction.
-Water sport activities available.
+Water sport activities are available here.

 ✔️ Bharatpur Beach